maoiscat/mpv-osc-modern/README.md

 edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.

+# Thumbnails

+To enable thumbnails in timeline, install [thumbfast](https://github.com/po5/thumbfast).
+No other step necessary.

 # Buttons

 like the built-in script, some buttons may accept multiple mouse actions, here is a list: